H. L. N. Salmon: Second World War

 In 1943 Salmon was appointed to head the Canadian involvement in Operation Husky, the allied invasion of Sicily which would be part of the push that brought about the end of the war.
 A planning staff was built around Salmon in Norfolk House, where some of the highest members of the Allied staff were situated.
-On April 29, 1943, Salmon, along with other important participants prepared to embark for a meeting in Cairo, Egypt.
+On April 29, 1943, Salmon, along with other important participants prepared to embark for a meeting in Cairo.
 The aircraft was scheduled to embark from Hendon Airfield in north London, landing in Portreath and from there making the way around occupied Europe to attend the meeting.
-Weather was bad in Portreath and this was communicated to No. 10 Squadron RAF at Hendon.
+Weather was bad in Portreath and this was communicated to No. 24 Squadron RAF at Hendon.
 It was decided to instead go to RAF Chivenor where the weather was also poor but manageable.
 The Hudson IIIA aircraft embarked and was seen approaching for a landing on the East–West runway at Chivenor, when the aircraft stalled and crashed, killing all on board.
 Major-General Guy Simonds took over command of the 1st Canadian Division and led the Canadian forces in operation Husky.
 Simonds had briefly held the command of 2nd Canadian Division and was transferred to the 1st Division after Salmon's death.